mahautlatinis/react-front-home-test/README.md

 # Requirements

 To run this project you will need to install yarn and npm
-- ❗️ For the mandatory part, please cd into the app folder use `npm install` and `npm start`, I've worked with npm and updated the dependencies versions and tree.
+- ❗️ For the mandatory part, please cd into the app folder use `npm install` and `npm start`, I've worked with npm and updated the dependencies versions and tree - or simply do `make`
-- For the bonus part, you will need to have Docker and Docker-Compose installed
-- You will need some internet connection to be able to access the image's sources, install the dependencies and pull docker image.